caliconiko/shapes/README.md

 Shapes is a graphical esolang that uses images with shapes!

+Use this branch for the slow, unoptimized, and unmaintained Shapes experience

 ## Shapes‽

 In short, a Shapes program consists of shapes and paths connecting them.
 Each shape does different things depending on the shape of the shape.